senderle/talediff/README.md

 `d`, and so `l_2 = l_1 + delta_d`.

 Now let us ask: what is the difference between these two languages in terms of "expressive power"?
-The fundamental assumtion of this model is that the change in expressive power along the changed dimension tells us something important about the dimension itself and its relationship to the language.
+The fundamental assumption of this model is that the change in expressive power along the changed dimensionr tells us something important about the dimension itself and its relationship to the language.
 This amounts to differentiation: